EmmaShedden/logm-fractional-brownian-motion/series-rep/README.md

 ### Algorithm
 - Representing $\varepsilon_{j,k}$ as a standard Gaussian random variable.
-- Use the `scipy.integrate` module in Python to evaluate the left-sided fractional primitive and simulate fractional Brownian Motion.
+- Use the `scipy.integrate` module in Python to evaluate the left-sided fractional primitive and simulate fractional Brownian motion.